Blockade of Nagorno-Karabakh: Threats to public utility infrastructure and entry

 After Azerbaijan closed the Vardenis–Martakert highway in 2020, Artsakh residents expressed fear that Azerbaijan would eventually close the Lachin corridor and in 2021 unsuccessfully petitioned the Russian peacekeeping forces to reopen an alternative route.
 With the Vardenis–Martakert highway closed, Stepanakert is now a six-hour drive from the nearest accessible international airport in Yerevan, the capital city of Armenia.
-Meanwhile, Azerbaijan has built two new airports in Zangilan and Fuzuli, located in the Nagorno-Karabakh region, since recapturing these cities from Artsakh in 2020.
+Meanwhile, Azerbaijan has built two new airports in Zangilan and Fuzuli, located in the Nagorno-Karabakh region, since Artsakh forces surrendered them in 2020.

+In September 2021, following increased tension with Iran, Azerbaijan accused Iranian drivers of delivering supplies to Artsakh and later arrested two drivers for "illegally" entering Azerbaijan.

+In February 2022, Aliyev and Putin signed a "Declaration of Allied Interaction" which elevated ties between their countries on the basis of "mutual respect for ... territorial integrity and inviolability of the borders of the two countries."
+The agreement also obliges Azerbaijan and Russia to "refrain from any actions, including those carried out through third states, directed against each other."

-As per the 2020 ceasefire agreement, Armenia surrendered the Lachin District to Azerbaijan on 26 August 2022, excluding the five km-wide Lachin corridor, which is controlled by Russian peacekeepers.
-As part of the ceasefire agreement, parts of the highway are being moved to avoid the cities of Lachin and Shusha, but will still be controlled by Russian peacekeeping forces.
+In August 2022, Azerbaijani forces took control of territory within and around the Lachin District, excluding the five km-wide Lachin corridor, which at the time was controlled by Russian peacekeepers.
+As part of the ceasefire agreement, parts of the highway were moved to avoid the cities of Lachin and Shusha, but still to be controlled by Russian peacekeeping forces.
 Artsakh authorities gave the residents of the villages along the corridor 20 days notice to evacuate.
-While Aliyev promised that long-term Armenian Lachin residents would be treated as citizens, he branded the remaining residents as illegal settlers and demanded that they be removed.
+While Aliyev promised that long-term Armenian Lachin residents would be treated as citizens, he branded the remaining residents as "illegal settlers" and demanded that they be removed.
 Several analysts consider it unlikely that Azerbaijan will allow electricity, gas, and Internet infrastructure which currently exists along the Lachin corridor to be built along the new highway.